miguelmota/miguelmota.github.io/content/blog/getting-started-with-wireguard.md

 The `[Interface]` section is for configuration the new WireGuard interface we are creating.

 - `PrivateKey` is your server's private key.
-- `Address` is the private network IP address that we're assigning to for this network interface.
+- `Address` is the private network IP address range that we're assigning to for this network interface.
 - `ListenPort` is the host port to run the service on.
 This port will need to be publicly accessible.
 The port `51820` is the default port.

 Make sure to enable the port `51820` for `UDP` traffic.
 If using EC2 then you should allow it under the Security Group for the EC2 instance.

+EC2 instance → Security groups → Click on security group → Edit inbound rules → Add rules → Custom UDP → Port range: 51820 → Source: Anywhere → Save rules

+The rules immediately take effect.

 If your server is behind a NAT (which in our case it is because it's on EC2 behind a VPC) then all traffic needs to be forwarded from the default interface to the WireGuard interface.